XeroAPI/xero-ruby/docs/projects/ProjectApi.md

 xero_client.refresh_token_set(token_set)

-# If using the Accounting API
+# doc assumes you are
 api_instance = xero_client.accounting_api
 # Or for methods in the Assets API
 api_instance = xero_client.asset_api

 xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
-project_id = 'project_id_example' # String | You can specify an individual project by appending the projectId to the endpoint time_entry_id = 'time_entry_id_example' # String | You can specify an individual task by appending the id to the endpoint
+project_id = 'project_id_example' # String | You can specify an individual project by appending the projectId to the endpoint time_entry_id = 'time_entry_id_example' # String | You can specify an individual task by appending the id to the endpointbegin

-begin
-  #Allows you to delete a time entry
+  # Allows you to delete a time entry
   api_instance.delete_time_entry(xero_tenant_id, project_id, time_entry_id)
 rescue XeroRuby::Projects::ApiError => e
   puts "Exception when calling ProjectApi->delete_time_entry: #{e}"